💳 Pay 2x free of charge for purchases over €70

 Does endometriosis make you suffer with its pain, digestive problems, bloating, endobelly, constipation, diarrhea and chronic fatigue?

-YES, because endometriosis is an inflammatory, hormonal and immune disease, and micro-nutrition can play a major role!
+YES, because endometriosis is an inflammatory, hormonal and immune disease, and micronutrition can play a major role!
 Thanks to certain foods rich in vitamins, minerals and antioxidants, you can reduce inflammation, rebalance your hormones and strengthen your immune system.

-Why is micro-nutrition essential for endometriosis?
+Why is micronutrition essential for endometriosis?

 To target the 5 mechanisms of endometriosis development !

-1. Inflammation: the main enemy of endometriosis
+1. Inflammation: The main enemy of endometriosis

-2. Oxidative stress: reducing one of the mechanisms of endometriosis
+2. Oxidative stress: Reducing one of the mechanisms of endometriosis

 3. Hormonal balance: Calming estrogen

-1. Foods to choose
+1. Foods to favor

 1. Anti-inflammatory foods